ScrollPrize/scrollprize-website/docs/17_data_organization.md

   />
 </head>

 The community continues to create derived data (particularly for the full scrolls), based on the original dataset.
 We’re also doing some segmentation of the scrolls ourselves, and releasing that data.
 This page serves as an overview for all the data that is currently hosted on the server.

-To download the data, see [here](data#how-to-download-the-data).
+To download the data, fill out the [registration form](https://forms.gle/HV1J6dJbmCB2z5QL8) and you will be provided with a download link automatically.
+The license terms of the data are specified in the form.

 The top-level structure is as follows:
 * `/fragments/` - the fragment data